 Various lights such as sunlight coming through windows, ceiling lights, ambient lights, etc. are reflected off the display and obstruct our view, making it difficult to see a clear image on the screen.

-The Samsung QD display is designed with an optimal structure to minimize reflection of light, so it has the lowest level of reflection of light among currently existing displays.
+The Samsung QD-OLED is designed with an optimal structure to minimize reflection of light, so it has the lowest level of reflection of light among currently existing displays.